View from the south west. The position of stone sockets are denoted by concrete bollards.

 Looking Towards Silbury Hill

-The following eight photographs are taken in sequence from the north to south from each stone within the row looking towards Silbury Hill.
-As one walks south along the row, the top of Silbury Hill appears to glide eastward along the top of Waden Hill disappearing behind and re-appearing from behind a large sarsen forming part of the South Circle.
-This visual treat is reminiscent of other rows where landmarks or sea views appear or disappear along their lengths.
-The frequency of this phenomenon strongly implies that the row builders deliberately incorporated them into their designs and this in turn suggests that these visual treats are likely to have formed part of the rituals.
-The existence of demonstrable visual links to other special places is a persistent characteristic of the Great British stone rows.
+The following eight photographs are taken in sequence from the north to south from each stone within the feature looking towards Silbury Hill.
+As one walks south along the feature, the top of Silbury Hill appears to glide eastward along the top of Waden Hill disappearing behind and re-appearing from behind a large sarsen forming part of the South Circle.

 View from northernmost stone.
 Silbury Hill is visible beyond the lower slope of Waden Hill.
 The henge bank would have originally been higher at this point and may have originally formed the lower visual block.
 A stone forming part of the Great Circle seems to point at Silbury Hill.